aws-amplify/docs/docs/guides/hosting/fragments/nextjs.md

 ## API routes and server-rendered routes

-In this guide you learned how to deploy a static __Next__ site using Amplify Hosting.
+In this guide you learned how to deploy a static __Next.js__ site using Amplify Hosting.

-Next also supports pre-rendering for dynamic server-rendered routes.
-At this time, Amplify does not support the hosting of API routes or server-rendered routes with Next.
+Next.js also supports pre-rendering for dynamic server-rendered routes.
+At this time, Amplify does not support the hosting of API routes or server-rendered routes with Next.js.